 Reading comprehension is a necessary reading strategy to use with elementary ELLs, as it is a combination of multiple reading skills Mastering reading does not come overnight.
 It takes time to fully comprehend and employ additional reading skills needed to comprehend a certain text.
 Reading comprehension also helps students master additional skills that will help them succeed in school and in life.

 Teaching fluency in reading and speaking is a necessary strategy to use with elementary ELLs, as it is pertinent for students to read and speak quickly and with accuracy.
 A key aspect of fluency is the ability to comprehend and recognize words at the same time.
 When ELL students are able to read with fluency, they typically are able to recall the text.
 Both guided reading and independent reading help to build fluency skills.

 For more tips and ideas on how to build literacy and language skills with elementary ELLs, visit Lectura Books’ website.
 Here you will find helpful resources and articles, as well as a plethora of bilingual books that you can use in your classroom with elementary-age ELLs.
-If you are wanting to include parents for parent engagement with English Learners, you can find award-winning training and resources for parent engagement at www.LatinoLiteracy.com.
+If you are wanting to include parents for parent engagement with English Learners, you can find award-winning training and resources for parent engagement with Spanish-Speaking parents at www.LatinoLiteracy.com.